Canon 2000D vs Panasonic G7

 In terms of underlying technology, both cameras are build around CMOS sensors.

 With 24MP, the 2000D offers a higher resolution than the G7 (15.8MP), but the 2000D has marginally smaller individual pixels (pixel pitch of 3.72μm versus 3.77μm for the G7).
-However, the 2000D is a somewhat more recent model (by 2 years and 9 months) than the G7, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 2000D is a much more recent model (by 2 years and 9 months) than the G7, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 2000D has a native sensitivity range from ISO 100 to ISO 6400, which can be extended to ISO 100-12800.
 The corresponding ISO settings for the Panasonic Lumix DMC-G7 are ISO 160 to ISO 25600 (no boost).